Draeken/articles/dev/11React/README.md

 Components aren't meant to be called but rather used with JSX (that will transform them in a react element like { type: ComponentFn, props: {}}).
 Later, in React internals, the component will be called with its props.
 This allow React to add features around components lile lazy evaluation, optimized reconciliation, add local state to components.

+The main body of a react function component is executed during render phase.
+Function passed to useEffect are executed asynchronously after the render and commit phase (layout and paint) but before next render.
+This is unlike componentDidMount/DidUpdate that are fired synchroniously after DOM mutation.
+If you need the same behavior as these lifecycle, there is useLayoutEffect, to prevent visual inconsistency.

 Render phase: react calls components and performs reconcilliation, may be asynchronous.
 Commit phase: react operates on the host trees; always synchronous